White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

 Similarly, soft green feathering on the outer petals adds a fashionable touch and a crisp new appeal.

-Fill a prominent bed or formal parterre with these intense colors in splashes in the perennial border or at an entrance.
+Fill a prominent bed or formal parterre with these intense colors in splashes on the perennial border.

 |Blooming Time||Late April|